MartinKanters/python-lambda-operator/README.md

 # Python Lambda operator

 This repo contains a Kubernetes operator built with [Metacontroller](https://github.com/metacontroller/metacontroller).
-By supplying a Kubernetes manifest of type PythonLambda, the operator will run `n` HTTP servers running that python code.
+By supplying a Kubernetes manifest of type PythonLambda, the operator will run `n` HTTP servers running user-supplied python code.
 It's built for demo purposes only.
 Do not use in production.

 ### Warning